Alex96n/tauri-arm64/README.md

 ### 1. Clone the Repository

-Use `git` to clone this repository to your local machine:
+First, clone the repository and navigate into the directory:

 ```bash
 git clone https://github.com/alex96n/tauri-arm64.git